step-security/harden-runner/README.md

 ## Getting Started

-### GitHub-Hosted Runners
+### Hardening GitHub-Hosted Runners

 1. Add the `step-security/harden-runner` GitHub Action to your GitHub Actions workflow file as the first step in each job.
-You can automate this step by pasting your workflow in the [StepSecurity online tool](https://app.stepsecurity.io/secureworkflow).
+You can automate adding Harden-Runner Action to your workflow file by pasting your workflow in the [StepSecurity online tool](https://app.stepsecurity.io/secureworkflow).

    ```yaml
    steps: